MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/volume-activation/manage/Volume-Activation-Overview.md

 ## Volume activation description
 A number of technologies are available in Windows client and server operating systems to simplify the task of configuring the distribution and management of an organization’s volume software licenses.
 These technologies include:

--   **The Volume Activation Services server role** Volume Activation Services is a server role Windows Server starting with [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] that enables you to automate and simplify the issuance and management of Microsoft software volume licenses for a variety of scenarios and environments.
+-   **The Volume Activation Services server role** Volume Activation Services is a server role Windows Server starting with  Windows Server 2012  that enables you to automate and simplify the issuance and management of Microsoft software volume licenses for a variety of scenarios and environments.
 With Volume Activation Services, you can install and configure the Key Management Service \(KMS\) and enable Active Directory\-based Activation.

 -   **Key Management Service \(KMS\)** KMS is a role service that allows organizations to activate systems within their network from a server where a KMS host has been installed.
 With KMS, IT pros can complete activations on their local network, eliminating the need for individual computers to connect to Microsoft for product activation.
 KMS does not require a dedicated system, and it can be cohosted on a system that provides other services.
 By default, volume editions of Windows client and server operating systems connect to a system that hosts the KMS service to request activation.
 No action is required from the user.